About Me

 Postdoctoral Research Associate, Princeton University / NOAA GFDL, Princeton

-(1) Designed and developed a plume injection scheme for biomass burning emissions in GFDL’s CM4 and implemented the scheme into the aerosol module to study the decadal impact of plume injection height from wildfires on coupled climate modeling systems.
+(1) Designed and developed a plume injection scheme for biomass burning emissions in GFDL’s AM4 and implemented the scheme into the aerosol module to study the decadal impact of plume injection height from wildfires on coupled climate modeling systems.
+(2) Implemented the plume injection scheme to AM4.1 full chemistry and analyzed the ENSO-driven variability of ozone sources (biomass burning, lightning NOx, stratospheric exchange, etc.) on tropospheric ozone radiative forcing (3) Developed and implemented interactive fire emissions and injection in GFDL's ESM4.5 coupling emissions from dynamic fire in LM4.2 to atmospheric chemistry and aerosols in AM4.5

 Postdoctoral Researcher, University of Houston, Houston